Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 The new message was puzzling, though.
 In Whitecrest’s war-cant, the phrase he’d just received meant "Enemy activity, reason and objective unknown.
 All units, hold position and avoid detection."

-Dangerous… but an opportunity, too.
+Dangerous... but an opportunity, too.
 Liim gave the situation a moment’s thought, consulted his map, then sent his own reply.

 "Maybe Mother has a mate.
 Cubs in the kitchen, play sniff-a-secret."

 He grabbed his helmet and mask after the reply - a pair of radio clicks to acknowledge the command - and put them on, a process that took a well-practiced minute or so.
 He’d shaved the fur around his throat down to stubble to avoid the problem of it getting caught in the seal and ruining it, and he just knew it was going to be *months* before he didn’t look ridiculously collared, but it was that or allow heavy metals and carcinogens into his suit to collect in his fur and nestle against his skin.

 He checked the seal, and grabbed his rifle.
-There was a prickling in his ears and claws, a kind of prescient instinct he’d never dare to describe to anyone else for fear of sounding insane, but…
+There was a prickling in his ears and claws, a kind of prescient instinct he’d never dare to describe to anyone else for fear of sounding insane, but...

 *"Mother’s in the kitchen."*

 Liim grabbed his radio.
 "Cubs play sneak-and-wait!"

 He was out of his train car in seconds.
 It had been a long, hard hunt of a week or more, but *finally,* finally the Alpha they were looking for had made a mis-step and come out in the open.
-Whether it knew it was being hunted or had simply been distracted and busy below ground he didn’t know, but something had changed, and now…
+Whether it knew it was being hunted or had simply been distracted and busy below ground he didn’t know, but something had changed, and now...

 Now they had a chance to kill it.